geomagpy/magpy/README.md

 |       | seek_storm | 2.0.0     |               | yes          |  yes               |  8.2   | |
 |       | sqbase | 2.0.0         |               | yes          |  no                |  8.3   | requires long test set |

-### A5 - core/conversion.py - all methods, overview with runtime and verification tests

 ### A6 - core/database.py - all methods, overview with runtime and verification tests